Social media platforms prevent Russian-backed media from earning ad revenue

 Facebook previously announced on Thursday that it was ramping up efforts to monitor posts and provide users with the ability to lock their profiles to private as “an extra layer of privacy and security” in response to the military conflict.

-Gleicher also said Saturday that Meta was rolling out additional security feature on Facebook.
+Gleicher also said Saturday that Meta was rolling out additional security features on Facebook.

 “In addition to rolling out Locked Profiles in Ukraine, we have also temporarily removed the ability to view and search the ‘Friends’ list for Facebook accounts in Ukraine to help protect people from being targeted,” he wrote on Twitter.